pococms/website/docs/th-create-with-framework.md

 ![Theme with header and footer flush left](img/new-theme-flush-left.png)

-## Make aside default to left side
+## Make aside default to the left

-You may remember that using the
-Under
+You may remember that most themes created using the PocoCMS theme framework let you display the aside on the [left or right side of the article](gs-parts-of-theme.html#change-sidebar-direction).
+You can ensure it defaults to the side you like by adding two lines of CSS.
+It defaults to the right but this blog prefers it on the left.
-the code you just added in the `OVERRIDE FRAMEWORK LAYOUT` comment section append these lines:
+Under the code you just added in the `OVERRIDE FRAMEWORK LAYOUT` comment of `.poco/themes/mytheme/mytheme.css` append these lines:

 ```
 /* Default to article on the right, aside on the left */